astronomer/docs/learn/airflow-dbt.md

 ## Why use Airflow with dbt Core?

 dbt Core offers the possibility to build modular, reuseable SQL components with built-in dependency management and [incremental builds](https://docs.getdbt.com/docs/build/incremental-models).
-The [Astro dbt provider](https://astronomer.github.io/astronomer-cosmos/), also known as Cosmos, allows you to seamlessly integrate dbt jobs into your Airflow orchestration environment as a standalone DAG or task group within a DAG.
+[Cosmos](https://astronomer.github.io/astronomer-cosmos/) allows you to seamlessly integrate dbt jobs into your Airflow orchestration environment as a standalone DAG or task group within a DAG.

 The benefits of using Airflow with dbt Core include: